If you want to drive website traffic, you need to know what your target audience is searching for online.

 That is the main purpose of keyword research.

-But it’s not just traffic you need.
+But it’s not just the traffic you need.
 If you have a business, you need to generate leads and drive sales.

 You need to optimize your website for high-intent keywords.